Shradha97/waveglow-tensorflow/README.md

 Now some samples at step 592k are at */step_592k_samples*.

 ## Setup
 First we need python3 along with [Tensorflow](https://github.com/tensorflow/tensorflow) with tensorflow-nightly-gpu support, the version this repository use is **r2.0.0**.
-If working on personal system, the software must have additional drivers configured to Using NVIDIA driver metapackage from nvidia-driver-418(open source)
+If working on personal system, the software must have additional drivers configured to Using NVIDIA driver metapackage from nvidia-driver-418(open source).

 Other versions may also work, but I'm not sure which version will have error.

 We also need: